diplomegalo/wsl-workstation/README.md

-# Build your WSL environment
+# Build your WSL workstation
 Setup a wsl environnement with a collection of ansible playbook for each type of projects

 ## Step 1 - Install WSL + Ubuntu